rcastro2/ThisWillKnockYourSocketsOff/README.md

 <hr>
 <h2>Circle World</h2>
 <p>
-This project demonstrates a multiplayer visual application using p5js, pygame and socket programming. p5js and pygame are visual libraries for rendering graphics using web based technologies and Python respectively.
+This project demonstrates a multiplayer visual application using socket programming along with the following graphics libraries and their associated programming environments: p5js (web based technologies), pygame (Python) and awt &amp; swing (Java).
 In this project, each player is a circle in the world and the position of each player is synchronized with all other players through the server.
-There are two client applications, one client application uses Python and Pygame while the other client uses web based technologies and p5js.
-There are also two additional libraries included, gamelib.py and gamelib_p5.js to assist with the rendering of the graphics in the project.
-The Python and web based clients can "play" together!
+There are three client applications: first client application uses Python and Pygame, second client uses web based technologies and p5js, and the last client uses Java along with awt &amp; swing .
+There are also three additional libraries included, gamelib.py, gamelib_p5.js and GameLib.java to assist with the rendering of the graphics in the project.
+The Python, Java and web based clients can "play" together!
 </p>
 <hr>
 <h2> MIIVerse </h2>